klumw/copper-examples/copper-kubernetes/README.md

 ===================
 This setup deploys copper-engine, postgres db, copper-GUI and the REST based copper-mock using Kubernetes.
-The deployment was tested on minikube v1.7.2 with Kubernetes v1.17.2.
+The deployment was tested on minikube v1.12.0 with Kubernetes v1.18.3.
 Make sure that your minikube config has enough memory/cpu resources to run the example.
 The example shows a multi engine scenario where the number of running Copper Engine instances is set by a ReplicaSet.
+Depending on your Computer and Internet connection, initial startup can take quite some time.

 Order check workflow
 ------------------